kemboi590/dotnet-core-learning-resources/1. MinimalApis/0.EventApi/Readme.md

 ![1753177840347](image/Readme/1753177840347.png)

-This first line registers the `AppDbContext` with the application's  **dependency injection (DI) container** , and configures it to use an **in-memory database** called `"EventDb"`.
+The first line registers the `AppDbContext` with the application's **dependency injection (DI) container** and configures it to use an **in-memory database** called `"EventDb"`.

-The second line adds a special **developer-friendly error page** that shows detailed database-related exceptions when running the app in  **development mode** .
+The second line adds a special **developer-friendly error page** that shows detailed database-related exceptions when running the app in **development mode**.

-* Helps you see detailed errors if something goes wrong with EF Core (e.g., migrations or invalid queries).
+- Helps you see detailed errors if something goes wrong with EF Core (e.g., migrations or invalid queries)
-* Makes debugging database issues easier during development.
+- Makes debugging database issues easier during development
-* Only shows detailed errors when `ASPNETCORE_ENVIRONMENT=Development`.
+- Only shows detailed errors when `ASPNETCORE_ENVIRONMENT=Development`

-The usage is possible because of it is made available by Microsoft.AspNetCore.Diagnostics.EntityFrameworkCore package.
+This usage is possible because it is made available by the Microsoft.AspNetCore.Diagnostics.EntityFrameworkCore package.

 ### **DbContext Flow**